dzeromsk/ocltrace/README.md

   -c, --statistics           Count time and calls for each func call and report
                              a summary
-  -C                         Like -c but also print regular output -l, --library=LIBRARY      Name of the OpenCL library (default:
-                             libOpenCL.so)
-  -o, --output=FILE          Output to FILE instead of standard output -t, --time                 Prefix each line of the trace with timestamp -T                         Show the time spent in system calls
+  -C                         Like -c but also print regular output -l, --library=LIBRARY      Name of the OpenCL library -o, --output=FILE          Output to FILE instead of standard output -t, --time                 Prefix each line of the trace with timestamp -T                         Show the time spent in system calls